abdulrahman238/COMPANY-SALES-ANALYSIS-EXCEL/README.md

 The goal: Analyze sales by **country, product category, and individual products**, while demonstrating **XLOOKUP, IFERROR, Pivot Tables, and charts**.

+💾 Data Cleaning

+Some of the data contained empty values, so I removed those rows to focus only on the real, meaningful data.
+This made sure all calculations, charts, and insights were accurate and reliable.
 ---

 ## 🛠️ **Techniques & Formulas Used**